 Doing cardio helps me sleep better at night, helps my focus, improves my mood and my self-esteem.
 It gives me the endurance to be more active in my daily life.
 It helps in healing and reverses health problems that arise.

 It can help you with diabetes, depression, anxiety, obesity, blood pressure, arthritis, and many more things.
 I encourage you to get started today and treat yourself well.
+Here are some super simple exercises for beginners too.

 Now for a joke: It’s been six months since I joined the gym and still no progress.
 Tomorrow I’m going down in person to see what’s going on.
 Ha ha ha ha.